DevinVinson/WordPress-Plugin-Boilerplate/README.md

 1. Copy the `WordPress-Plugin-Boilerplate` directory into your `wp-content/plugins` directory.
 2. Create a symbolic link between the `trunk` directory and the plugin.
 For example: `ln -s plugin-name/trunk /path/to/wordpress/wp-content/plugins/plugin-name`
-3. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
+3. In the WordPress admin area, navigation to the *Plugins* page Locate the menu item that reads “The WordPress Plugin Boilerplate.”
 4. Click on *Activate.*